shapr/extralogical.net/projects/papertrail.md

 [URLify][urlify] is a library extracted from Paper Trail for converting diacritical marks to unaccented equivalents, to assist with ASCII-safe URI creation.
 It also includes a utility method to remove subtitles.
-URLify is a Ruby gem, so to install it just run this:
+URLify is a Ruby gem, so to install it just run this (depending on your system configuration, you may have to `sudo`):

     gem install urlify